2011 Egyptian revolution: November 2012 declaration

 On 22 November 2012, Morsi issued a declaration immunizing his decrees from challenge and attempting to protect the work of the constituent assembly drafting the new constitution.
 The declaration required a retrial of those acquitted of killing protesters, and extended the constituent assembly's mandate by two months.
-The declaration also authorized Morsi to take any measures necessary to protect the revolution.
+The declaration also authorised Morsi to take any measures necessary to protect the revolution.
 Liberal and secular groups walked out of the constituent assembly because they believed that it would impose strict Islamism, while the Muslim Brotherhood supported Morsi.

-Morsi's declaration was criticized by Constitution Party leader Mohamed ElBaradei (who said that he had "usurped all state powers and appointed himself Egypt's new pharaoh"), and led to violent protests throughout the country.
+Morsi's declaration was criticised by Constitution Party leader Mohamed ElBaradei (who said that he had "usurped all state powers and appointed himself Egypt's new pharaoh"), and led to violent protests throughout the country.
 Protesters again erected tents in Tahrir Square, demanding a reversal of the declaration and the dissolving of the constituent assembly.
 A "huge protest" was planned for Tuesday, 27 November, with clashes reported between protesters and police.
 The declaration was also condemned by Amnesty International UK.

 In April 2013 a youth group was created opposing Morsi and attempting to collect 22 million signatures by 30 June 2013 (the first anniversary of his presidency) on a petition demanding early presidential elections.
 This triggered the June 2013 protests.

 Although protests were scheduled for 30 June, opponents began gathering on the 28th.
 Morsi supporters (primarily from Islamic parties) also protested that day.

-On 30 June the group organized large protests in Tahrir Square and the presidential palace demanding early presidential elections, which later spread to other governorates.
+On 30 June the group organised large protests in Tahrir Square and the presidential palace demanding early presidential elections, which later spread to other governorates.